the AI architect analogy

 the part about AI🔗

 My point is: imagine a magical tool came along that made building buildings an order of magnitude easier than it currently is.
 I must admit I have little to no idea what goes into building something like the Seattle Central Library above.
-I imagine somebody’s pouring some concrete at some point, perhaps some steel, definitely some glass gets placed somewhere by someone.
-I imagine some other people have also studied very hard and worked very hard for years to get very good at their jobs to engineer and construct something like this in the real world.
+I imagine somebody’s pouring some concrete at some point, definitely some glass gets placed somewhere by someone, perhaps some steel over there.
+I imagine many people involved in the process have also studied very hard and worked very hard for years to get very good at their jobs to build something like this in the real world.

-But imagine a magical tool came along that made some menial tasks in the building process easier.
-Perhaps you can just snap your fingers and all the concrete and steel is in place – no more placing it by hand.
-Or perhaps it’s just a magical drug and all of the workers are suddenly 10x more productive.
+But, imagine that magical tool came along that made menial tasks in the building process easier.
+Perhaps you can just snap your fingers and all the concrete and steel is in place.
+Or perhaps it’s just a magical drug and all of the laborers are suddenly 10x more productive.